Waterway infrastructure

 Fit-for-future infrastructure

-Cross-sectoral waterway investment achieving co-benefits demands a predictable budges.
-The advantage is that we contribute to multiple goals of the EU Green Deal and increase the EU added value, providing a better return on investment for our economy, environment and society.
+Cross‑sectoral waterway investments that generate co‑benefits demand greater flexibility in EU programmes.
+The advantage is clear: such investments contribute simultaneously to multiple EU policy goals and significantly increase EU added value, delivering a stronger return on public investment for the economy, the environment and society as a whole.

 Quality, performance and resilience for more reliability

-The aim is to create a flexible network of physical, digital and renewable energy refueling infrastructure of high quality.
+The overarching objective is to create a flexible and integrated network of physical, digital and renewable energy refueling infrastructure of high quality.

 Milestones for the completion of the TEN-T network